IRA Rules: 8 Things You Need to Know

 7. You can leave an IRA to your heirs

-Owners of traditional IRAs must start taking required minimum distributions (RMDs) from their account at age 73.
-If you don't withdraw the minimum amount by the deadline, you'll be subject to a penalty.
-On the other hand, Roth IRAs aren't subject to RMDs, so you can leave the money in your account for potential growth or withdraw it without increasing your taxable income.
+One important traditional IRA rule is that account holders must start taking required minimum distributions (RMDs) at age 73 or 75, depending on your birth year.
+The IRS calculates your RMD based on your account balance and age, and if you don't withdraw your RMD by the deadline, you'll be subject to a penalty—up to 25% of the amount you failed to distribute.
+On the other hand, Roth IRAs aren't subject to RMDs, so you can leave the money in your account for potential growth or withdraw it tax-free.